Portrait of Abraham de Potter: Analysis

 The portrait illustrates the new path that Fabritius took after his intensive collaboration with Rembrandt.
 Although he remains faithful to his master in his loose painting technique through which the underlayer shines, he exchanges the dramatic light-dark contrasts of his early history paintings for a clear, naturalistic lighting full of refined color nuances.
 This may be related to his growing interest in the trompe-l'oeil, of which the painted nail at the top right of the whitewashed wall is the earliest known example in Fabritius's work.

 Provenance

-The painting comes from the collection of William Ward, 1st Earl of Dudley, nicknamed The Lord Ward (1817–1885).
-At the auction of his estate on 25 June 1892 in London, it was bought by art dealer M.H.
-Colnaghi who sold the portrait to the Rijksmuseum in Amsterdam in the same year.
+The painting comes from the collection of William Ward, 1st Earl of Dudley, previously styled Lord Ward (1817–1885).
+At the auction of his estate on 25 June 1892 in London, it was bought by art dealer Martin Henry Colnaghi who sold the portrait to the Rijksmuseum in Amsterdam in the same year.